 When will I feel better?

 The simple answer is that my goal is to help you begin to feel relief very soon.
-This being said, there is no cookie-cutter answer because we are all unique individuals with different needs.
-Your participation in working on issues, both in and outside of session, will play a role in how quickly you begin to feel better.
-Part of your role in therapy will be deciding what to discuss and work on.
-It is important to know that while therapy is a wonderful tool to improve emotional health, it also can be challenging at times.
-We may talk about things that you have become really good at not talking about.
-My approach is one that will always come from a place of care and respect.
+There is no “cookie-cutter” answer to this because we are all unique individuals with different needs.
+Your participation in working on issues, both in and outside of session, will play a considerable role in how quickly you begin to feel better.
+I have also found that people often benefit from gathering their thoughts ahead of each session, planning and prioritizing what they would like to work on.